 - Any student who displays signs of illness known as, or related to Covid-19, will be asked to stay away from the club for at least 10 days.
 Those displaying cold or flu like symptoms may also be asked to stay away for the same time period.

-- To help facilitate reporting, we have a dedicated reporting page on the website – Not yet enabled.
-We will enable the page once our classes resume.
+- To help facilitate reporting, we have a dedicated reporting page on the website which can be found here – https://dragonspiritaylesbury.co.uk/contact-us/covid-reporting/

 - Alongside this, our class is a registered location on the “NHS Covid-19” app.
 Students will be able to scan a QR code using the app to document their arrival at the club.
 Should any student subsequently test positive, the app should notify everyone else who scanned in.